sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 ### LSIF

-Panels related to the LSIF server and workers.
+Panels related to the LSIF API, bundle manager, and workers.